 - Providing information to Self-Represented Litigants.
-The court has created self-help website information that provides detailed information about court procedure and options for forms in the following areas:

-- o Family Law

-- Civil Appeals to the Supreme Court

-- Probate: Estates

-- Guardianship and Conservatorship. - Supporting the Family Law Self-Help Center (FLSHC) to provide legal information to Alaskans who are without legal counsel in divorce, custody, paternity and support cases.
+The court has created self-help website information that provides detailed information about court procedure and options for forms in the following areas: - Family Law - Civil Appeals to the Supreme Court - o Probate: Estates - Guardianship and Conservatorship. - Supporting the Family Law Self-Help Center (FLSHC) to provide legal information to Alaskans who are without legal counsel in divorce, custody, paternity and support cases.
 In addition to the website, the FLSHC staffs a statewide telephone helpline which assists approximately 7,000 callers annually with questions about procedure and forms.
 The FLSHC has created several short videos which are on the website in English, Spanish and Tagalog, and domestic violence protective order videos in English, Yup'ik and Spanish. - Establishing court mediation programs for child custody and visitation, child protection, small claims, and adult guardianship and conservatorship cases.
-There is also a new court mediation program for Forcible Entry Detainer (FED) cases. - Supporting the court's adoption of a new rule that addresses language interpreter services in court proceedings.
+There is also a new court negotiation and resolution program for Forcible Entry Detainer (FED) cases. - Supporting the court's language access initiatives.
+These include: - Court's adoption of a new rule that addresses language interpreter services in court proceedings.
 The rule helps ensure that individuals who need an interpreter in court will be able to obtain services.
 Resources created to accompany the new rule include a guide for clerks and judges on proceedings involving interpreters and persons of limited English proficiency; revised instructions for accessing language line telephonic services; and frequently asked website questions (FAQs) about language interpreters.
-The commission will also regularly track efforts to facilitate access to the courts by Limited English Proficiency (LEP) populations.
-The court system is also working with the Language Interpreter Center to create a Yup'ik legal glossary for court interpreters to use. - Supporting the Early Resolution Program (ERP) that has helped hundreds of families in four of Alaska's highest volume courts.
+The commission will also regularly track efforts to facilitate access to the courts by Limited English Proficiency (LEP) populations. - The court system hired a full-time statewide interpreter scheduling coordinator. - The court system is also working with the Language Interpreter Center to create a Yup'ik legal glossary for court interpreters to use. - The court created website information on interpreting for deaf and hard of hearing individuals and presented to newer judges on the topic. - The court also conducted a training for ASL interpreters on interpreting in the legal environment. - The court is piloting the National Center for State Courts video remote interpreting system. - Supporting the Early Resolution Program (ERP) that has helped over 1,000 families in four of Alaska's highest volume courts.
 Families in newly filed divorce and custody cases can avoid protracted legal proceedings by working with volunteer attorneys coordinated by Alaska Legal Services who provide unbundled legal services, court mediators, and settlement judges who work with the parties at the ERP hearings to resolve their child custody, child support, and marital property disputes usually within weeks after their cases are filed.
 Models are being explored for expanding components of ERP, including contacting self-represented litigants in advance of their court dates to remind them of when and where to go, what to bring, and to give them the opportunity to ask questions about court procedures.
-The court is also considering expanding the program to other court locations, and having remote parties appear by videoconference into the ERP hearing at a different court location. - Increasing the range of user-friendly forms for the self-represented. - Partnering with public and private efforts to promote appropriate legal services to at-risk populations. - Coordinating with the pro bono section of the bar association to develop methods for linking pro bono activities with court system improvements and self-help resources.
+The court expanded the program to other court locations, and remote parties appear by videoconference or telephone into the ERP hearing at a different court location. - Increasing the range of user-friendly forms for the self-represented. - Partnering with public and private efforts to promote appropriate legal services to at-risk populations. - Coordinating with the pro bono section of the bar association to develop methods for linking pro bono activities with court system improvements and self-help resources.